Botanical Name: Manettia inflata

 A vigorous climber, you can train Candy Corn Plant on a trellis.
 Its densely leaf-covered twining stems look even more lush when gathered around a support.

-You could also plant this beautiful, tropical vine in a hanging basket -- if you like -- where it will trail as long as you allow them to.
-Of course, you can cut them back in spring to keep the plant bushy and full.
+You could also plant this beautiful, tropical vine in a hanging basket -- if you like -- where it will trail as long as you allow it to.

 Don't worry about pruning and repotting at the same time.
 This vigorous, vining plant can take it.

 Water: Keep the soil evenly moist spring through fall.
-Water sparingly in winter.
+Water sparingly in winter when growth is slower.

-Fertilizer: Feed every 2 weeks spring through fall with a high-potassium fertilizer diluted by half.
+Fertilizer: Feed every 2 weeks spring through fall with a high-phosphorus fertilizer diluted by half.

 Propagation: Take non-flowering stem tip cuttings in spring or early summer and root in moist soil.